EuroProofNet/europroofnet.github.io/_pages/symposium/food.md

 breadcrumbs: true
 ---

 Opening hours are subject to changes.
 Please check them on the Internet.
+Warning: the only food options below that are open on Sunday are the Supermarket Intermarché Express on Sunday morning, and Le Palais d'Orsay on Sunday evening.

 **University restaurants open from Monday to Friday (only 2 are open for dinner):**